wingachunga/CSS-Flexbox-Code-Along/README.md

   `align-items` to `stretch`, then make sure `flex-flow` is set to `row wrap`, and in the `.item` CSS block, remove `height: 100px`.
 Each element will now stretch to fit the height of the flex container.
-The `stretch` setting will have the same effect on flex columns if you add back in the `height` property but remove `width: 100px`.
+The `stretch` setting will have the same effect on flex columns if you set `flex-flow` to `column wrap`, add back in the `height` property, and remove `width: 100px`.
 - `baseline` - aligns elements based on the _text_ baseline inside each element.
   If you tried out the `stretch` setting, make sure your `flex-direction` is set back to `row` and that both `height` and `width` are set to `100px` in the